Systematic assessment of multi-echo dynamic susceptibility contrast MRI using a digital reference object.

 RESULTS: Multi-echo DSC-MRI is highly consistent across all protocols, and multi-echo rCBV (with or without use of a preload dose) had higher accuracy than single-echo rCBV.
 Regression analysis showed that choice of repetition time and flip angle had minimal impact on multi-echo rCBV and rCBV, indicating the potential for significant flexibility in acquisition parameters.
 The echo time combination had minimal impact on rCBV, though longer echo times should be avoided, particularly at higher field strengths.
 Leakage correction improved rCBV accuracy in all cases.
 Multi-echo rCBF was less biased than single-echo rCBF, although rCBF accuracy was reduced overall relative to rCBV.

 CONCLUSIONS: Multi-echo acquisitions were more robust than single-echo, essentially decoupling both repetition time and flip angle from rCBV accuracy.
 Multi-echo acquisitions obviate the need for preload dosing, although leakage correction to remove residual

 Magnetic resonance in medicine : official journal of the Society of Magnetic Resonance in Medicine / Society of Magnetic Resonance in Medicine

 Digital Object Identifier (DOI)

 Stokes, A.; Semmineh, Natenael B; Nespodzany, Ashley; Bell, Laura C; and Quarles, C., "Systematic assessment of multi-echo dynamic susceptibility contrast MRI using a digital reference object."
 (2020).
-Neurobiology.
+Translational Neuroscience.
 480.